nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-managing-translations.md

 ```

 {{#> callout type='note'}}
-Customizations on locale resolvers and the translation function can be made from within an custom element or a standalone script.
+Customizations on locale resolvers and the translation function can be made from within a custom element or a standalone script.
 {{/callout}}

 <div class="row" data-equalizer data-equalize-on="medium"><div class="column medium-6">{{#> panel heading='Related Blog Posts'}}